Lancelet

 Lancelets diverged from other chordates during or prior to the Cambrian period.
 A number of fossil chordates have been suggested to be closely related to lancelets, including Pikaia and Cathaymyrus from the Cambrian and Palaeobranchiostoma from the Permian, but their close relationship to lancelets has been doubted by other authors.
 Molecular clock analysis suggests that modern lancelets probably diversified much more recently, during the Cretaceous or Cenozoic.

 They are of interest to zoologists as lancelets contain many organs and organ systems that are homologous to those of modern fish.
 Therefore, they provide a number of examples of possible evolutionary exaptation.
 For example, the gill-slits of lancelets are used for feeding only, and not for respiration.
 The circulatory system carries food throughout their body, but does not have red blood cells or hemoglobin for transporting oxygen.

-Comparing the genomes of lancelets and vertebrates and their differences in gene expression, function and number can shed light on the origins of vertebrates and their evolution.
+Comparing the genomes of lancelets and vertebrates and their differences in gene expression, function, and number can shed light on the origins of vertebrates and their evolution.
 The genome of a few species in the genus Branchiostoma have been sequenced: B. floridae, B. belcheri, and B. lanceolatum.

 In Asia, lancelets are harvested commercially as food for humans.
-In Japan, amphioxus (B. belcheri) has been listed in the registry of "Endangered Animals of Japanese Marine and Fresh Water Organisms".
+In Japan, the amphioxus (B. belcheri) has been listed in the registry of "Endangered Animals of Japanese Marine and Fresh Water Organisms".

 Ecology

 Habitat

-Adult amphioxus typically inhabit the seafloor, burrowing into well-ventilated substrates characterized by a soft texture and minimal organic content.
+Adult amphioxi typically inhabit the seafloor, burrowing into well-ventilated substrates characterized by a soft texture and minimal organic content.
 While various species have been observed in different types of substrate, such as fine sand, coarse sand, and shell deposits, most exhibit a distinct preference for coarse sand with low levels of fine particles.
-For instance, Branchiostoma nigeriense along the west coast of Africa, Branchiostoma caribaeum in Mississippi Sound and along the coast from South Carolina to Georgia, B. senegalense in the Atlantic Ocean on the shelf region off North West Africa, and B. lanceolatum along the Mediterranean coast of southern France all demonstrate this preference.
+For instance, Branchiostoma nigeriense along the west coast of Africa, Branchiostoma caribaeum in the Mississippi Sound and along the coast from South Carolina to Georgia, B. senegalense in the Atlantic Ocean on the shelf region off North West Africa, and B. lanceolatum along the Mediterranean coast of southern France all demonstrate this preference.
 However, Branchiostoma floridae from Tampa Bay, Florida, appears to be an exception to this trend, favoring fine sand bottoms instead.

 Feeding

-Their habitat preference reflects their feeding method: they only expose the front end to the water and filter-feed on plankton by means of a branchial ciliary current that passes water through a mucous sheet.
+Their habitat preference reflects their feeding method: they only expose their front ends to the water and filter-feed on plankton by means of a branchial ciliary current that passes water through a mucous sheet.
 Branchiostoma floridae is capable of trapping particles from microbial to small phytoplankton size, while B. lanceolatum preferentially traps bigger particles (>4 μm).